Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

 To recognize an image (the target) in another (the scene):

-1. To prepare the target image being recognized, create an instance of the [Tizen.Multimedia.Vision.MediaVisionSource](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class with raw image buffer data and its corresponding width, height, and color space parameters:
+1. To prepare the target image being recognized, create an instance of the [Tizen.Multimedia.Vision.MediaVisionSource](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class with raw image buffer data and its corresponding width, height, and color space parameters:

-    ```
+    ```csharp
     /// Assume that there is a decoded raw data buffer of the byte[] type, and
     /// it has 640x480 resolution with an RGB888 color space

     MediaVisionSource sourceTarget = new MediaVisionSource(bytes, width, height, ColorSpace.Rgb888);
     ```

-2. Create an instance of the [Tizen.Multimedia.Vision.ImageObject](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageObject.html) class and use its `Fill()` method to fill it with the `Tizen.Multimedia.Vision.MediaVisionSource` instance:
+2. Create an instance of the [Tizen.Multimedia.Vision.ImageObject](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageObject.html) class and use its `Fill()` method to fill it with the `Tizen.Multimedia.Vision.MediaVisionSource` instance:

-    ```
+    ```csharp
     static ImageObject obj = new ImageObject();

     obj.Fill(sourceTarget);